What items can the Bailiff take from my home?

 Note from Bailiff Advice:

-As mentioned above, in 2014 the new Taking Control of Goods regulations came into effect and we have provided a simple overview of the new regulations with details of the fees that can be charged and the notices that must be given by the bailiff.
-A copy can be read here.
+A simple overview of the Taking Control of Goods Regulations with details of the fees that can be charged and the notices that must be given by the bailiff can be read here.

 If you have any queries about bailiff enforcement or about goods that can be taken, you can email a question to us using our popular Question page.
 Alternatively, you can contact us by phone.
 Details are on our Contact page.